levoai/docs/docs/install-code-analysis-tools.md

 ### Github Action

 #### Prerequisites
-- Forever Free Account on Levo.ai
+- An account on Levo.ai
-- An application code repository on GitHub (Currently Java is supported)
+- An application code repository on GitHub (Currently Java and Python is supported)

 #### Action Configuration
 The pre-built action for executing `Scan Code` requires the following configuration settings: